Numbness gives way to anger in Cyprus over bailout

 Banks reopened last week but Cypriots can withdraw only 300 euros ($390) a day under a range of controls imposed to prevent panicked residents from emptying their accounts or moving all their savings abroad.
 Anxiety is being deepened by confusion over how the hastily-imposed rules should operate.

 Hundreds of bank workers protested outside parliament on Thursday, worried that they could lose much of their pension savings under the terms of the bailout deal.
-This stipulates that some depositors have to bear part of the rescue's cost if their accounts hold more than 100,000 euros (84,340 pounds).
+This stipulates that some depositors have to bear part of the rescue's cost if their accounts hold more than 100,000 euros ($128,500).

 "I am disappointed and angry," said Iacovos Louca, 53, who works at Popular Bank, which is being wound down under the 10 billion deal with the EU and International Monetary Fund.
 "The politicians are out of touch with our problems and the big guys, who had the information, managed to take their money abroad."